 - Funeral and burial costs (if a wrongful death occurs)

-Any time you are considering filing a lawsuit, you should speak with an attorney.
+If you are considering suing a nursing home for a bedsore, you should speak with an attorney.
 An attorney that has experience with bedsore lawsuits or elder law abuse cases is best.
 Your attorney can review the facts of your case and determine if you have a valid claim along with estimating the amount of compensation you are entitled to.

 How Much Will I Have to Pay an Attorney for My Claim?